 New York City Residents

-We hope you found this article helpful!
-If you have any additional questions about the New York EBT card or need help finding your EBT balance, please let us know in the comments section below.
-If you found this article helpful, please share it using the “Share this” button below.
+If you have more questions about your New York EBT or SNAP Benefits, please let us know in the comments section below.